cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 ## Next up

-Look at the code example below, or go straight to the [next section](../2-main-concepts/protobuf.md) for an introduction to Protobuf.
+Look at the following code example to see modules in practice, or go straight to the [next section](../2-main-concepts/protobuf.md) for an introduction to Protobuf.

 <ExpansionPanel title="Show me some code for my checkers blockchain">